armanriazi/typescript-all-in-one/workspace/options/strictNullChecks.md

 ## Non-Null Assertion Operator

+`definite assignment`

-A new `!` post-fix expression operator may be used to assert that its operand is non-null and non-undefined in contexts where the type checker is unable to conclude that fact.
+A new `!` post-fix expression operator may be used to assert that its operand is **non-null and non-undefined** in contexts where the type checker is unable to conclude that fact.
 For example:

 ```ts
 // Compiled with --strictNullChecks